 Michelle ensures that members and guests have the information necessary to meet their needs and strives to deliver the best member experience at all touchpoints.
 She is committed to furthering the vision of the Institute as the global community of practice and premier thought leader on improving the patient experience.
 Prior to joining The Beryl Institute, she spent twelve years working as a sales assistant and event coordinator for a regional brokerage firm.
 Before that, Michelle experienced the world of healthcare by working as a radiology reading room technician and as a phlebotomist.
 She holds a Bachelor’s degree from Texas Woman’s University.
 In her spare time, Michelle enjoys spending time with her husband, Tom, and her two kids, Elise and Caleb.
 She is an avid reader and would love to have more time to travel.

 Natalie brings her communications experience and organizational skills to the team by providing marketing and membership support to The Beryl Institute’s programs and events.
 She plays a vital role in media relations, assisting event logistics coordination, analyzing membership reporting, maintaining website content and monitoring social media.
-She comes from a background in community outreach, program development and grant writing in her prior position as community health assistant coordinator for the last three years.
+She comes from a background in community outreach, program development and grant writing in her prior position as community health assistant coordinator.
 She is passionate about helping others and is committed to spreading The Beryl Institute’s vision on improving the patient experience in healthcare.
 She holds a Bachelor’s degree in Strategic Communication from Oklahoma Baptist University and lives in the DFW metroplex with her husband, Heath.
 She has a love for cooking, blogging and enjoys spending time with her friends and family.

 Coordinator, Learning & Professional Development